How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 How to Read the Kakuro Grid

-Black cells divide the grid into runs, which appear as groups of empty white cells.
-Players write their digits (numbers 1 through 9) into these white cells.
-Digits cannot repeat within the same run.
+Magic blocks divide the grid into runs, which appear as groups of empty boxes.
+Players write numbers 1 through 9 into each empty square.

 Solving Your First Kakuro, Step-by-Step